 What Cell Phones Can I Get With H2O Wireless?

-H2O carries a diverse selection of cell phones to appeal to varied needs and budget types.
+H2O Wireless' cell phone selection is diverse in order to appeal to varied needs and budget types.
 You can find a good inventory of smartphones for under $50.
 In addition, if you want the latest models like the Google Pixel, you can lease it through SmartPay.

 With SmartPay, you fill out its quick application and if approved, pay off the phone in monthly installments.
 Of course, you also have the option to pay for the phone in full.